Montana transgender lawmaker silenced: What to know

 WHAT’S NEXT?

-Nobody knows for sure.
-Regier is expected to stick to his stance that Zephyr can’t speak on the floor until she apologizes.
-It remains unknown if the conservative group will keep pushing for formal censure.
+Regier is expected this week to stick to his stance that Zephyr can’t speak on the floor until she apologizes.
+Zephyr has said she stands by her statements.
+It remains unknown if conservatives and the Montana Freedom Caucus will keep pushing for formal censure.
 The Montana Legislature is scheduled to end in early May.

+AP writer Matt Brown in Billings contributed to this report.
+Metz reported from Salt Lake City.